Hesprs/OmniKernel/README.md

 </p>

 <p align="center">
-  <a href="#✒️-brief-introduction">Introduction</a> •
+  <a href="#️-brief-introduction">Introduction</a> •
-  <a href="#🎬-quick-start">Quick Start</a> •
+  <a href="#-quick-start">Quick Start</a> •
-  <a href="#🖐️-get-involved">Get Involved</a> •
+  <a href="#-get-involved">Get Involved</a> •
-  <a href="#📜-license-and-copyright">License</a>
+  <a href="#-license-and-copyright">License</a>
 </p>

 ## ✒️ Brief Introduction

-As your app grows, you may find yourself swimming in a sea of "spaghetti" code that intertwine with each other, each part with its unique states, APIs and lifecycles.
-You become overwhelmed, and the project becomes difficult to understand, maintain or extend.
+As your apps grow, they often drown in "spaghetti" code — entangled states, APIs, and lifecycles that become impossible to maintain or extend.

-`OmniKernel` comes to be a lightweight TypeScript-native orchestration framework that solves all the issues above.
-It unifies **dependency injection**, **standardized facade pattern**, **modular architecture**, **state management**, and **lifecycle management**, streamlining the development of **modularized, reusable, and extensible** applications.
-It is applicable to any development scenarios: front-end, back-end, or even operating systems.

-The basic functioning piece in `OmniKernel` is a `OmniUnit`, which is an extensible base class that your logic resides.
-These units would be passed into the kernel to be loaded dynamically with DI during runtime.
-After instantiation, each unit is allocated a DOM-like facade tree, which is a key innovation of `OmniKernel`.

-Each facade is a function-based tree where functions contain functions as their properties, which means a container function can be both executable and traversable.
-Underlying each function comes the `OmniFacadeElement`, akin to `HTMLElement`, which is extended for infinite functionalities, e.g. hooks, reactive stores, and your own customizations.
+`OmniKernel` cuts through the chaos: a lightweight TypeScript framework unifying **dependency injection**, **standardized facades**, **modular architecture**, and **state/lifecycle management**.
+Build truly modular, extensible applications for any environment — frontend, backend, or OS kernels.

+Core to `OmniKernel` are `OmniUnit` classes for your app logic.
+Dynamically loaded with DI, each unit receives a DOM-like **facade tree** — our key innovation.
+Here, functions nest executable and traversable properties via `OmniFacadeElement` (think `HTMLElement`), enabling infinite extensibility through hooks, stores, and custom behaviors.

 ## 🎬 Quick Start